zuff-1/zuffs-Cashflow-Visualizer/README.md

-# This project is on hiatus, currently working on another project. (probably for a while)
+# This project is on indefinite hiatus, the code is old and it sucks.

 Has options to display the data in different ways.
 Currently takes price, item, and quantity as user inputs.
 Tracks price history and quantity history.